Featured post image

 Like many others, you might find yourself keeping these intrusive thoughts a secret.
 Many people experience shame around having such thoughts.
 Shame is where we link having such thoughts as being a sign that we have done something wrong or are a flawed person.

 One way to break that cycle is to start talking about it.
 I really like this website: Speak the Secret.
 It shares real, anonymous examples of scary thoughts submitted by mothers.
 You’re most definitely not the only one experiencing this!
-Just as a heads up, the thoughts listed on the website are naturally of a distressing nature.
-You may want to check in with yourself before reading to see if it’s a good time for you to explore the site.

 So Why Do We Get Scary Thoughts?